Kill the F-22

 Posted in: Economy, Foreign Policy, Policy

-Tags: cold war weapons systems, Cutting Cold-War weapons systems, cutting defense spending, cutting military spending, Department of Defense, military procurement process, military spending, Obama administration, Obama budget, Robert Gates, unnecessary weapons systems, wasteful weapons programs
+Tags: cold war weapons systems, Cutting Cold-War weapons systems, cutting defense spending, cutting military spending, Department of Defense, military procurement process, military spending, Obama administration, Obama budget, Robert Gates, unnecessary weapons systems

 They’re just getting started